-- There is definite time for the loan repayment to end
+- There is a definite time for the loan repayment to end.

 - The lender is not entitled to any percentage in business profits or share in your company.
 They only have claim on the loan’s interest rate.

-- As you repay your business loan, you are gradually building your credit-worthiness.
-This attracts more lenders and boosts your chances of bargaining favorable loan terms in the future.
+- As you repay your business loan, you are gradually building your credit worthiness which attracts more lenders and boosts your chances of bargaining favorable loan terms in the future.